 Hillel Israel works on six campuses across Israel to foster pluralistic Jewish life and motivate students to make Judaism more meaningful and relevant for them.
-Hillel runs programs in routine times to encourage volunteering through small scholarships or university credit.
-Hillel will expand the project to provide volunteers to assist elderly Israelis among evacuees or in communities close to Gaza who remained in their homes.
-Hillel estimates it will provide between 500-1,000 volunteers who will help mitigate loneliness and isolation and provide practical assistance.
-Hillel provides training, an understanding of the Jewish approach to volunteering and ongoing support to the volunteers, who are expected to gain as much from the project as the elderly recipients.
+Hillel runs volunteer programs for students in routine times that expanded during the war to assist elderly Israelis among evacuees or in communities close to Gaza who remained in their homes.
+Federations support allowed these volunteers to help mitigate loneliness and isolation and provide practical assistance for 1,000 senior residents of acutely affected areas.